AsherChuaSMU/ESDG7T1/README.md

 Under Security, click SSL Client
 Under Basic SSL Client Configuration, click Keystore Provider as Trust Store.
-Under Keystore URL, change 'alanexpress' to your workspace name and change password to -> esdg7t1esd Lastly, save changes and you will be able to see the sent mail to the admin email when restaurant owners adds a new food item and price.
+Under Keystore URL, change 'alanexpress' to your workspace name and change password to -> esdg7t1esd Lastly, save changes and you will be able to see the sent mail to the admin email when restaurant owners adds a new food item and price in the UI.

 To check that email is sent after restaurant owners adds a new food item and price, you can go to the following gmail account: esd.g7t1@gmail.com and password: esdg7t1esd